 Considerations for Treatment

 Limited information is available regarding whether VapoRub is an effective treatment for toenail fungus.
 Studies are small and have not been repeated to confirm effectiveness.
 Still, the existing data are supportive.
 VapoRub may be more effective against certain types of fungus, such as Trichophyton mentagrophytes, though more studies are needed to establish this preliminary finding.
 Other treatments for onychomycosis, specifically prescription medications, may be expensive and possibly cause side effects.
-Over-the-counter treatments may also have low response rates.
+Over-the-counter treatments for toenail fungus may or may not be effective.
 Talk with your doctor about treatment options if you suspect you have a toenail fungus infection.